piwol77/industrial-time-series-defect-detection/README.md

 ---

 ## Results
-- The GRU-based model achieved the highest performance in defect detection among the evaluated approaches.
+- The GRU-based model achieved the highest performance among the evaluated approaches.
-- Overall model effectiveness was limited by data quality and class imbalance rather than model architecture.
+- Overall model effectiveness was limited primarily by data quality and class imbalance rather than model architecture.
-- Deep learning models did not provide a decisive advantage without improvements in data collection strategy.
+- Increasing model complexity did not compensate for insufficient or noisy data.

 ---

 ## Visualization
-To support practical use and result interpretation, a dedicated visualization interface was implemented in the Ignition environment:
+To support practical interpretation of results, a dedicated visualization interface was implemented in an industrial visualization environment:
-- real-time visualization of process parameters,
+- real-time visualization of incoming process signals,
-- display of classification results,
+- display of classification and scoring results,
-- support for operational monitoring by production staff.
+- support for operational monitoring and analysis.

 ---

 ## Key Findings
-- Data quality and class imbalance are the dominant factors in industrial ML success.
+- Data quality and class imbalance are dominant factors in industrial ML success.
+- Reliable data engineering and data availability are prerequisites for effective ML models.
-- Model complexity alone cannot compensate for insufficient or noisy data.
+- Model complexity alone cannot compensate for insufficient or poorly structured data.
-- Early feasibility studies are essential before deploying ML systems in production environments.
+- Early feasibility studies are essential before deploying ML-based solutions in production environments.

 ---

 ## Conclusions and Future Work
-The study demonstrates that ML-based defect detection in industrial environments requires:
+The study demonstrates that ML-based defect detection in industrial settings requires:
+- robust and scalable data ingestion pipelines,
 - improved data acquisition strategies,
-- increased number of defective samples,
+- increased availability of representative defect samples,
-- richer process parameterization.
+- richer and more informative process parameterization.

-Future improvements may include enhanced sensor coverage, better labeling processes and hybrid approaches combining domain knowledge with data-driven models.
+Future improvements may include enhanced sensor coverage, improved labeling processes, stronger data validation and hybrid approaches combining domain knowledge with data-driven models.

 ---

 ## Tech Stack
 - Python
-- NumPy / Pandas
+  - NumPy & Pandas
   - scikit-learn
   - XGBoost
-- TensorFlow / PyTorch
+  - PyTorch
   - Optuna
-- Ignition (industrial visualization)
+- Snowflake (data warehouse & compute layer)
+- Dataiku (data preparation and ML workflows)
+- FTP-based data ingestion
+- Industrial visualization platform

 ---